-ENGLEWOOD, Colo. -- To appreciate where the Broncos are, consider where they were six months ago.
+ENGLEWOOD, Colo. --To appreciate where the Broncos are, consider where they were six months ago.

-In the offseason, the hits kept on coming for the Broncos organization: two alcohol-related driving offenses for executives in football operations and the news that
+In the offseason, the hits kept on coming for the Broncos organization: two alcohol-related driving offenses for executives in football operations and the news that Von Miller faced a suspension for violation of the league's substance-abuse policy.

 "Both those ruined my summer.
 I know exactly where I was sitting when I got both those phone calls," Executive Vice President of Football Operations John Elway said Thursday.
 "But those are the type of things that you know you're going to face."